Wollivan/SquadronLeader/README.md

 - At the start of the game each player takes off with 0 altitude tokens.
 - Once per round during their move stage, a player may spend 1 speed to Climb and add 1 altitude token underneath their plane.
+- Players can only gain 1 alititude per round.
 - In a round that the player hasn't climbed, they may Dive by removing any number of altitude tokens to add that number to their speed for the round.
 - When at a higher altitude while attacking or defending, a player may reroll 1 die.
+- The maximum altitude allowed is 4.

 ### Split S rule